confluentinc/ksqldb-recipes/docs/transport/aviation/index.md

 ---
 seo:
-  title: Notify Passengers of a Flight Delay
+  title: Notify Passengers of Flight Updates
   description: This ksqlDB recipe uses a stream of flight updates to notify passengers if their flight is delayed.
 ---

-# Notify passengers of a flight delay
+# Notify Passengers of Flight Updates

-Worse than having a flight delayed is not even knowing that it's been delayed or having to get up to keep checking the monitors.
-This recipe shows how an airline can combine the data that they have about passengers, their booked flights, and updates to flight plans in order to notify a passenger as soon as there is a delay to their flight.
+Worse than having a flight delayed is not being notified about the important changes that come with it, such as new boarding times, cancellations, gate changes, and estimated arrivals.
+This recipe shows how ksqlDB can help airlines combine passenger, flight booking, and current flight plan data to immediately alert a passenger about flight updates in real time.

 ## Step by step